Caledonians: Etymology

-In 1824, Scottish antiquarian George Chalmers posited that the Caledonians were named after their homeland of Caledonia.
+Some 19th‑century antiquarians suggested a Gaelic origin, Coille‑daoine (‘forest‑people’), but this derivation is speculative and not accepted by modern scholarship, which bases its analysis on comparative Celtic methods and does not use Gaelic‑derivative proposals when reconstructing the name’s etymology.
+In 1824, Scottish antiquarian George Chalmers, who sought to establish a Brittonic (Cymric) identity, posited that the Caledonians were named after their homeland of Caledonia.
 He hypothesized that the geographic name was derived from Cal-ydon, the name of a Greek province famous for its forests, and that classical writers such as Tacitus later applied this name to the Scottish Highlands as another area of woods.
 This derivation is no longer accepted by modern linguists.

 According to linguist Stefan Zimmer, the land of Caledonia is instead derived from the tribal name Caledones (a Latinization of a Brittonic nominative plural n-stem Calēdones or Calīdones, from earlier *Kalē=Black River=don/Danue Goddess[i]oi).
 He etymologises this name as perhaps 'possessing hard feet' ("alluding to standfastness or endurance"), from the Proto-Celtic roots *kal- 'hard' and *pēd- 'foot', with *pēd- contracting to -ed-.
 The singular form of the ethnic name is attested as Caledo (a Latinization of the Brittonic nominative singular n-stem *Calidū) on a Romano-British inscription from Colchester.
-However, some authors have doubted the link between Calidones and kalet- 'hard', especially in light of the theory that the Caledonians and Picts might not have been Celtic speakers.
+However, some authors have doubted the link between Calidones and kalet- 'hard', especially in light of the widely rejected theory that the Caledonians and Picts might not have been Celtic speakers.